Can my client pay me with public money?

 - that is signed by your client.

-You can download the attestation form when you are logged into your registration, or, you can find it on the Office of the Integrity Commissioner’s website.
+You can download the attestation form when you are logged into your registration, or, you can download the BPSAA Attestation Form on our website.

 Your client receives public money when the Ontario government, or one of its agencies, gives your client: